contrapunctus-1/TheatreScript/README.md

 ```
 Compilers could center everything on the title page (starting from title to the next heading)

+Indentation is permitted (even with the heading, unlike Markdown), e.g. for centering in plain text.

 ### Dramatis personae
 A level 1 heading with either the "Dramatis personae" keyword -